Perinatal mental wellbeing

 We will break the concept of wellbeing into key components, allowing participants to enhance their skills and confidence in promoting good mental health and preventions strategies, identifying when patients are at risk of deterioration, harnessing strengths and resilience factors, and accessing appropriate support.

-Midwives, maternity support workers, obstetricians & gynaecologists, neonatal staff, health visitors, mental health professionals, and primary care staff who work with babies and families.
+This course is for midwives, maternity support workers, obstetricians and gynaecologists, neonatal staff, health visitors, mental health professionals, and primary care staff who work with babies and families.

 Course presented by